 6. Reading Alcove

-Some homes have little nooks and alcoves that aren't very functional.
-They're too small for much furniture, but leaving them empty makes them wasted space.
+Some homes have little nooks and alcoves that aren’t very functional.
+They’re too small for much furniture, but leaving them empty makes them wasted space.
 An alcove of any size can work as a reading nook.
 It might be a little nook in front of a window or in the corner of a room near a closet or bump-out from an adjoining room.
-If you're using an alcove by a window, consider building in a window seat.
+If you’re using an alcove by a window, consider building in a window seat.
 You can add storage inside the seat to hold books, extra pillows, and blankets.
 Hang some shelves in the alcove and outfit it with seating that fits the space.
 Add lighting if needed.
+These touches transform the alcove into a comfortable place to enjoy a book, combining cozy seating and smart storage for a relaxing reading experience.

 7. Reading Swing

 A swing installed inside the home makes a whimsical reading option.
 Your child can sway back and forth while reading for a relaxing option.
 Curved cocoon-style swings add a cozy feeling to the reading area, especially when filled with pillows and blankets.
 Installing the swing requires a sturdy ceiling joist for safe installation.
 The joist is necessary to support the load of the swing and a person sitting in it.
 Without proper anchoring, the swing may fall, causing injury to people and damage to your home.
 Add a small freestanding bookshelf near the swing so you always have a good book nearby.
+Before settling in, grab a pillow or your favourite book to make the swing even more inviting and comfortable.

 8. Under Stairs Nook